 Creating rules about sensitive data can leak information about what kinds of data you maintain, including the format of your data or systems (for example, through referencing email addresses or specific credit card numbers).
 Any user with the relevant role-based access control permissions can view and edit all information in the rules you create.

-To create and edit drop filters, you must have admin permissions in New Relic, or you must be a member of a role with create and edit permissions for Logging Parsing Rules.
+To create and edit drop filters, you must have admin permissions in New Relic, or you must be a member of a role with create and edit permissions for Insights > NRQL Drop Rules.

 Once a drop filter rule is active, it's applied to all log events ingested from that point onwards.
 Rules are not applied retroactively.
 Logs collected before creating a rule are not filtered by that rule.